 DAY TRIP TO KEFALONIA ISLAND

-- GYROS I loved the ones made by Pita Pita.
-It was a store I was initially avoiding because it looked like a chain store rather than anything, but I ending up having one and oh my God they had me going back the entire time I was there.
+I loved the gyros made by Pita Pita.
+It was a store I was initially avoiding because it looked like a chain store rather than anything, but I ending up having one and they had me going back the entire time I was there.

 Despite the additional expenses involved in coming to this island standing at Navagio Beach was the highlight of my trip and my year.
 I also spent a lot less money than I originally had thought I would be shelling out due to pre-planning and keeping a more watchful eye on my spending when I arrived on the island.